RobGilto/elixir_bear/README.md

 - **🔄 Reusability at Scale**: Build your personal library of battle-tested solutions

 ![Solutions Library](/docs/images/solutions-library.png)
-*👆 Recommended: Screenshot of the solutions page showing organized code snippets with tags*

 ### 📎 Comprehensive File Support
 Work with virtually any file type in your conversations: